jareksedy/WebOSClient/README.md

     /// Establishes a connection to the TV. func connect()

-    /// Sends a request to the specified WebOSTarget and returns the unique identifier of the request.
+    /// Sends a specified request to the TV and returns the unique identifier of the request.
     /// - Parameters:
     ///   - target: Type of request and it's parameters if any.
     ///   - id: The unique identifier of the request (can be omitted).